 Our recruiters have found work for developers in London, throughout the UK, and European cities such as Berlin, Paris, Barcelona, Stockholm, and Madrid.
 We cover full-time Ruby jobs and freelance work, so it’s quite likely we can find a great team for you.

 Since we were established alongside a development team, we’re a little different to other recruitment agencies.
 Our recruiters will never waste your time with jobs that are not likely to be of interest, and we don’t cold call companies to speak to developers.
+If you are looking for work, you can also see some new Ruby on Rails jobs over at Blockly Recruitment.

 Ruby on Rails Salaries